 Throughout the course, you will work together as a group on a few exercises, especially the final exercises in each session that are not related to the assignment.
-Near to the end of the course you will have dedicated time to work on your assignment and complete the tasks given below.
+Near the end of the course you will have dedicated time to work on your assignment and complete the tasks given below.
 Before you do any tasks though, decide as a group who will present the project at the end.
 We’d recommend assigning one or two people to be the “presenters”.

-It is important to note that you will be using Git and GitHub to manage your group assignment, so you should take care to set this up correctly prior doing any substantial work on the assignment.
+It is important to note that you will be using Git and GitHub to manage your group assignment, so you should take care to set this up correctly before doing any substantial work on the assignment.
 You are likely to push and pull a lot of content (which you will learn how to do later), so you will need to maintain regular and open communication with your team members.

 For the group project, your specific tasks (based on lesson order) are to: